dustinpfister/blog_posts/_posts/threejs-plane.md

 In this example I am calling the add group method a total of four times, one time for each triangle in this plane geometry that is 1 by 2 in terms of the dimensions of the sections.
 I could call the the add group method just two times with a different set of values for the start vertex and count of vertex points.
 And there is also changing up what the material index values are for these add group calls also when it comes to the third argument.
 Once you get a fell for what the situation is with these arguments and the effect that they end up having, it is time to move on to working out some functions that can help with creating groups and setting material index values.

-## 3 - Checker board example
+### 2.2 - Creating a checker board plane geometry with groups

 In this section I will be going over a checker board example of plane geometry in three.js.
 The basic idea here is to just work out a function that will create the groups, and set the material index values for each group in a desired way.

-### 3.1 - The helper methods for creating a checker board plane geometry

 I worked out two helper method for this example by making a function that will create and return a plane geometry, and another function that will use that method that creates the plane geometry in a mesh.